albanobrz/Programming-Paradigms/declarative-programming/fp/notes.md

+# FP

-in general, the functional paradigm uses more resources than the others (imperative) but with the better processors and computing power, the functional paradigm is being on focus nowadays they have advantages, and the disavantage is falling behind because of better computers
+In general, the functional paradigm uses more resources than the others (imperative) But with the better processors and computing power nowadays, the functional paradigm is being on focus nowadays There are advantages, and the disavantage is falling behind because of better computers

-declarative programing is imutable, for instance, if i have 10 elements on array and i want to push another one, a copy of this array with the new value (11 elements) will be saved on another memory address... requires more resource than imperative programing
+Declarative programing is imutable, for instance, if i have 10 elements on array and i want to push another one, a copy of this array with the new value (11 elements) will be saved on another memory address... requires more resource than imperative programing

 enviroments of multi thread are not good for oop, because there could be lots of processing over one pointer(obj)(they are mutable)